Ancient Greek Music

 This painting from the Tomb of Nebamun (c.
 1350 BCE) shows women making music and other almost naked women dancing.

-In Greek mythology, the nine Muses are goddesses of the various arts such as music, dance, and poetry and are blessed not only with wonderful artistic talents themselves but also with great beauty, grace, and allure.
-Their gifts of song...
+In Greek mythology, the nine Muses are goddesses of the various arts such as music, dance, and poetry.
+Blessed with wonderful artistic talents, they also possess great beauty, grace, and allure.
+Their gifts of song, dance, and joy helped...

 Lasus of Hermione